Authors of the report

 In conditions of an absence of a democratic separation of powers, no police accountability, and the dependence of the judiciary on the executive, professional and citizen journalists cannot count on receiving protection and justice in their countries.
 The only thing that can ease their fortunes and enable them to continue working and bringing the truth to broad audiences is the attention of the international community.

 The Justice for Journalists Foundation, together with its partners and experts, carries out weekly monitoring of attacks against media workers in all post-Soviet countries excluding the Baltic states, the results of which are published on the JFJ Media Risk Map in both Russian and English.
-The available data covers the period from 2017 onwards.

 1/ KEY FINDINGS